Simple Steps to Attract More Clients on LinkedIn

 Responding to comments will prompt LinkedIn to share your posts more widely.
 And it will help you build a relevant network, as people who comment on your posts and aren’t already connected to you are likely to accept an invite from you.

-How to Make Your Feed More Relevant
+How to Get More Clients by Making Your Feed More Relevant

 You have some control over what you see (your feed) and don’t see on your feed.
 To control what you do see, LinkedIn recommends that you “follow people and companies you want to hear from, and engage with their content when it interests you,” says Hien Mai, in What Really Works On LinkedIn?
 Answers From The LinkedIn Team.